ja-odur/Book-A-Meal_api/README.md

 * Install the required dependencies through command `pip3 install -r requirements.txt` **`Note`** These dependencies can be installed in virtual environment, by running the same command above after installing and activating a `Python` virtual environment.

+### __Installing virtual environment__
+Using pip install the virtualenv package in terminal as shown below
+* $**`[sudo] pip install virtualenv`**

+Create a new virtual environment using the command shown below where`ENV` is a directory to place the new virtual environment.
+* $ **`virtualenv ENV`**

+In a newly created virtualenv folder `ENV`, there will also be a activate shell script used to activate the environment.
+* $ **`source bin/activate`**

+After activating the virtual environment, the dependencies can be installed as illustrated above.

+Removing a virtual environment is simply done by deactivating it and deleting the environment folder with all its contents:
+* `(ENV)$ deactivate`
+* `$ rm -r /path/to/ENV`

+For more information on installing and using python virtual environments, check the link below.
 [Guide to installing virtual environment](https://virtualenv.pypa.io/en/stable/installation/)